camconrad/compensator/contracts/README.md

 ## Compensator

 ### Variables
-- `address delegate` - The address of the delegate.
+- `address owner` - The address of the delegate who owns the contract.
-- `string delegateName` - The name of the delegate.
 - `uint256 availableRewards` - The amount of COMP available for rewards.
 - `uint256 rewardRate` - The reward rate in COMP/second.
 - `uint256 rewardIndex` - Tracks the distribution of rewards over time.
 - `uint256 lastRewarded` - Timestamp of the last reward distribution.
-- `uint256 totalDelegatedCOMP` - Total COMP delegated to this delegate.
+- `uint256 totalDelegatedCOMP` - Total COMP delegated to this contract.
-- `uint256 delegationCap` - The max COMP that can be delegated to this delegate (5% of total COMP supply).
+- `uint256 delegationCap` - The max COMP that can be delegated to this contract (5% of total COMP supply).
 - `uint256 totalPendingRewards` - Total pending rewards for all delegators that have been accrued but not yet claimed.
-- `uint256 rewardsDeficit` - Tracks the total rewards deficit when availableRewards was insufficient.
 - `uint256 constant MIN_LOCK_PERIOD` - Minimum lock period for delegated COMP (7 days).
 - `mapping(address delegator => uint256 timestamp) public unlockTime` - Tracks when each delegator's COMP will be unlocked.
 - `uint256 latestProposalId` - Latest proposal ID that has been seen.